Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Can we upgrade before the wide-format printer lease agreement expires?

 Yes.
-An equipment lease allows businesses to keep up with technological changes as your original installation can be altered either during or at the end of your lease period.
+An equipment lease allows businesses to keep up with technological changes, as your original installation can be altered during or at the end of your lease period.
 The usual reason for this is due to a customer's business expansion and changing needs.

 Why should I choose large-format equipment leasing?